skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Customize spot controller resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although the default setting works for most of people, you may want to customize the resources of the spot controller for the following reasons:
+You may customize the resources of the spot controller for the following reasons:

 1. Enforcing the spot controller to run on a specific location.
 (Default: cheapest location)
 2. Changing the maximum number of spot jobs that can be run concurrently.
 (Default: 16)